lukassobotik/lukassobotik/README.md

 Although I have several unfinished projects, I have completed two significant projects in 2022.
 In 2023, I finished two small projects, started one more significant project, and completed three larger projects.

-Also, I'm open to criticism and recommendations.
+Also, I'm open to any criticism and recommendations.
 So please let me know if you have any!

 I want to provide long-term maintenance for the repositories on [**this**](https://github.com/stars/lukassobotik/lists/long-term-support) list.